Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 #  Legalities

    To our knowledge, there are no specific privacy laws for DNS data, in any country.
-Interpreting general privacy laws like [data-protection-directive] or [GDPR] applicable in the European Union in the context of DNS traffic data is not an easy task, and we do not know a court precedent here.
-See an interesting analysis in [sidn-entrada].
+Interpreting general privacy laws like [@data-protection-directive] or [GDPR](https://www.eugdpr.org/the-regulation.html) applicable in the European Union in the context of DNS traffic data is not an easy task, and we do not know a court precedent here.
+See an interesting analysis in [@sidn-entrada].

 #  Security Considerations